Getting a Mortgage With Bad Credit

-Waiting means you won’t be able to take advantage of the ultra-low rates currently available, but you may find that by waiting for your score to improve, the rates you’ll be able to get with good credit in two-three years may be better than what you can qualify for today, even in the current low-rate environment.
+Waiting means you won't be able to take advantage of today's rates, but you may find that by allowing your score to improve, the rates you'll be able to get with good credit in a few years may be better than what you could get today with poor credit.

 If you need a mortgage now

 If waiting isn't an option - you need to refinance or buy a home right now - there are some options to consider.
 One is to get a co-signer, usually a close relative, to help you qualify.
 But bear in mind that in the event you default, the co-signer will be liable for the full value of the mortgage, so you only want to use this approach with someone you have a solid and trustworthy relationship with, and only if you are certain you will be able to meet your obligations.

 Another possibility for couples, when only one partner has poor credit, is to seek a mortgage or refinance solely in the name of the partner with good credit.
 However, this means you won't be able to list both persons' income and assets on the mortgage application - just those of the partner who's actually applying for the loan, which can seriously limit how much you can borrow.